lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 So when would you use `/aliases` and when `/chosen` properties?
 If you want to specify a _node_ that is independent of the nodes in a devicetree, you should use an _alias_ rather than a chosen property. `/chosen` is used to specify global configuration options and properties that affect the system as a whole.

 In case you're building an application framework around Zephyr, you could also use `/chosen` properties for your own global configuration options.
 For simpler applications, you'll typically use `/aliases`.
 Think twice in case you're considering adding properties to `/chosen` that are **not nodes**: [Kconfig][zephyr-kconfig] is probably better suited for that.
+Zephyr's official documentation has a dedicated page on [Devicetree vs. Kconfig][zephyr-dt-vs-kconfig], check it out!

 ## Complete examples and alternative array syntax

+TODO: link to this reference project.

 Along with [the complete list of Zephyr's property types](#a-complete-list-of-zephyrs-property-types), we can now create two overlay files as complete examples for basic types, `phandle`s, `/aliases` and `/chosen` nodes.